First Nations rights

 Why is this an issue?

-Dingoes are an important part of Dreaming stories and are totems for Traditional Custodians of the Wotjobaluk Nations, in the Wimmera-Mallee region of Victoria, and for many other First Nations across Australia.
+Dingoes are an important part of Dreaming stories and are totems for Traditional Owners in the Wimmera-Mallee region of Victoria, and for many other First Nations across Australia.

 They’re also endangered native wildlife, listed as vulnerable to extinction under Victorian biodiversity laws.
 As apex predators, they are a vitally important part of healthy ecosystems.
 Across most of Victoria dingoes are already extinct.

-Killing these beautiful native animals is possible because a law – the Dingo Unprotection Order – declares dingoes are ‘unprotected wildlife’ in certain areas of Victoria.
-The most recent Unprotection Order was on 26 September 2023 and is in force until the end of September 2024.
+Killing these native animals is possible because the law – in the form of a Dingo Unprotection Order – declares dingoes to be ‘unprotected wildlife’ in certain areas of Victoria.
+This excludes them from normal wildlife protection laws.

 What are we doing?

-Environmental Justice Australia lawyers are acting on behalf of Traditional Owners from across the Wimmera, Mallee and Gariwerd regions of north western Victoria (the Wotjobaluk Nations).
+Environmental Justice Australia lawyers are acting on behalf of Traditional Owners from across the Wimmera, Mallee and Gariwerd regions of north western Victoria.

 Our clients have called on the Victorian government to repeal the Unprotection Order on the basis that there are no ‘wild dogs’ in Victoria.